Kaichai444/86AI/README.md

 # 86AI
-Ai content blocker for Chrome
+Ai content blocker for Chrome and Mozilla Firefox.